sagemath/p_group_cohomology/src/doc/source/index.rst

     ring rather than only for the ring approximation.
 Better portability by using os.path.
 Replace SAGE_DATA by SAGE_SHARE.
 Use urllib2.
     Protocol output tells which instance's method is being called.
-  * v2.1.3: Improved heuristics to choose between Hilbert-Poincare and Symonds criteria.
+  * v2.1.3: Improved heuristics to choose between Hilbert-Poincaré and Symonds criteria.
 Cope with Cython's new "name mangling" for double underscore attributes.
 Allow storing of "permanent results" that are indexed in terms of data in Gap.
 In some situations, use